ajmal017/curvetenstens/README.md

 # CurveTensTens

-This project was an experiment of quantitative research on a three-legged bond futures spread trading strategy.
+This project was quantitative research experiment on a three-legged bond futures spread trading strategy.
 It only generates trading signals from backtesting data, without any execution involved.

 Contributed by: Desmond Ho and Mark Ng.<br>
 Pls contact desmondhw@gmail.com for any questions.